Services for students with disabilities

 In order to receive accommodations, the student with the disability must provide the Assistant Director with documentation that establishes the disability AND The functional impact of the disability on the student.
 General documentation guidelines are as follows:

 - Documentation must be from a qualified professional (excluding relatives) who has diagnosed or provided testing in the area of the disability (i.e. psychologist, psychiatrist, and/or physician).
 Documentation may be provided by more than one source if a team approach to treatment has been implemented.
 Credentials of the professional must be provided.
-Documentation may also describe accommodations previously utilized.
+Documentation may also describe accommodations previously utilized from other colleges or high school.

-- For most disabilities, documentation must be current or it must provide enough history of a condition to warrant the lack of current documentation.
+- Documentation must contain diagnosis(es), statement of functional impact, and any statements of academic impact.
+If there was educational testing done, results should be provided for a thorough review for accommodations.
+For most disabilities, documentation must be current or it must provide enough history of a condition to warrant the lack of current documentation.
 Any testing results provided must be age appropriate.

 Grievance Policy for Students with Disabilities